 The majority of Alaska itineraries sail out of Seattle and Vancouver, which offer closed-loop cruises.
-While they are both fantastic northwest cities, there are some differences.
+While they are both offer fantastic cruises to Alaska, there are some differences.

-While domestic flights bypass the need for immigration, passengers will need to get screened at the cruise port since Alaska cruises from Seattle stop in Victoria, British Columbia.
-(Although, not for the short 2021 season.)
+While domestic flights bypass the need for immigration, passengers will need to get screened at the cruise port since Alaska cruises from Seattle stop in Victoria cruise port in British Columbia, to comply with the Jones Act.

 Seattle Vs. Vancouver: Distance From The Airport